PraMiD/Packadroid/README.md

-Packadroid -- A Framework for Repackaging Android Applications
+Packadroid -- A Framework for Repackaging of Android Applications
 ==============================================================

 **Packadroid** is a framework that allows the automated repackaging *Android* applications.